Skip to Content

 If the color change comes with swelling, strong separation, or a bad smell, discard it.

+As developer ages, hydrogen peroxide concentration drops.
+That can lead to weak lift, slow processing, or patchy results.
 If you notice your hair is not lightening as expected, the developer may be too old or too weak.

-What Will Happen if You Use Expired Developer?
+What Happens if You Use Expired Developer?

 In most cases, the biggest issue is performance.
 Older developer often gives uneven lift or little to no change, which can lead people to over-process their hair trying to “fix” the result.